xarantolus/jsonextract/README.md

 ### Notes
 * While the functions take an `io.Reader` and stream data from it without buffering everything in memory, the underlying JS lexer uses `ioutil.ReadAll`.
 That means that this doesn't work well on files that are larger than memory.
 * When extracting objects from JavaScript files using [`Reader`](https://pkg.go.dev/github.com/xarantolus/jsonextract#Reader), you can end up with many arrays that look like `[0]`, `[1]`, `["i"]`, which is a result of indices being used in the script.
 You have to filter these out yourself.
 * While this package supports most number formats, there are some that don't work because the lexer doesn't support them.
 One of those is underscores in numbers.
-An example is that in JavaScript `2175` can be written as `2_175` or `0x8_7_f`, but that doesn't work here (HEX number do however).
+An example is that in JavaScript `2175` can be written as `2_175` or `0x8_7_f`, but that doesn't work here (normal HEX numbers do however).
 Another example are numbers with a leading zero; they are rejected by the lexer because it's not clear if they should be interpreted as octal or decimal.
 * Another example of unsupported number types are the float values `Inf`, `+Inf`, `-Inf` and other infinity values.
 While `NaN` is converted to `null` (as `NaN` is not valid JSON), infinity values don't have an appropriate JSON representation

 ### Changelog